kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

    >**TIP:** Read more about Kyma installation in the [official Kyma documentation](https://kyma-project.io/#/02-get-started/01-quick-install).

-### Run the tests
+### Run the Tests

 ``` sh
 make -f Makefile.test-application-gateway test-gateway
 ```

-By default, the tests clean up after themselves, removing all the previously created resources and the `test` Namespace.
+By default, the tests clean up after themselves, removing all the previously created resources and the `test` namespace.

 > **CAUTION:** If the names of your existing resources are the same as the names used in the tests, running this command overrides or removes the existing resources.

 ## Debugging

-### Running locally
+### Running Locally

 > **CAUTION:** Because of the way it accesses the Application CRs, the test Job must run **on a cluster**.
 > Application Gateway and the mock application can both be run locally.